 Gordon has a full time nurse on duty.
 It is important to keep the nurse briefed on all health issues, so that the school can respond quickly and appropriately to all students’ needs.
 She can be reached by phone through the front desk, 401 434-3833, or firstname.lastname@example.org, and forms and fact sheets from her office are available at www.gordonschool.org/nurse.

 The front desk staff

 The school’s administrative assistant, Kim O’Donnell, is everyone’s first stop when they are looking for a student, a teacher, or a piece of vital information.
-You will need to sign in with the front desk, and get a visitor badge, before going beyond the front office.
-Next time you call the school, or pass through the front office, take the time to introduce yourself.

 The Head of School

 Head of School Noni Thomas López is responsible for your child’s education and welfare during their years at Gordon.
 You’ll get to know Noni informally, at school events and at pickup and dropoff, but you should also feel free to schedule a one-on-one appointment with her at any time by contacting the Assistant to the Head, Clare Blackmer.

 The academic directors oversee the day-to-day implementation of the curriculum, and work closely with individual faculty, student and parents.
 Together, they are responsible for your family’s experience at Gordon.

 The Assistant Head works with faculty and administrators to enhance the school’s multicultural curriculum and support teachers in their work.

 The Early Childhood and Lower School Director Maryanne Pieri welcomes our youngest families and shepherds them through the years when students’ language and math skills blossom, and they become increasingly capable of independent work.